MacKals/Node/README.md

 2. update copies of the [config files](/configurations) and place them on the Teensy SD card

 # TODOs
-The following are items that remain to be completed.
+The following are items that remain to be completed as of May 13, 2019.

 ## Node

+- [ ] Configuration file reformatting (INI format).
+- [ ] GPS integration.
+- [ ] Power rails switch (w/ knowledge of sensors on each rail).
+- [ ] Decouple time of data acquisition and transmission.

+    Device Verification
-- [ ]
+    - [ ] Weather station
-- [ ]
+    - [ ] Flow sensor decoding (interrupt with sleep on?)

 ## Server

+- [ ] Finalize database schema for each SQL table, and necessary tables.
+- [ ] Implement view.
-- [ ]
+- [ ] Web interface for pulling data from the database.
-- [ ]
+- [ ] Security feature addition (for invalid data).

 ## Spectral Sensor

-- [ ] Figure out the issue with SDI-12 output, pertains to internal clock uncertainty?
+- [ ] Figure out the issue with SDI-12 output (pertains to internal clock uncertainty?).
+Add external oscillator if necessary.
-- [ ] Potting and confirming environmental
+- [ ] Conformal coating (confirming environmental resilience).
+- [ ] Tune gains for each LED.
+- [ ] Validate output characteristics against high performance equipment.